Prevention of Money Laundering Act, 2002: Justice Lokur Critiques PMLA Amendments

+ED's Arrest Powers Limited: SC

 On 27 July 2022, The Supreme Court of India upheld the provisions of the act and retained the powers of the Enforcement Directorate under the PMLA, which was criticized for putting the personal liberty of citizens at risk by the undue process allowed by the provisions of PMLA.

 On 22 August 2022, Supreme Court accepted a petition to review its 27 July 2022 judgement which upheld core amendments made to the Prevention of Money Laundering Act (PMLA).
 On 25 August 2022, Supreme Court said that two provisions, not providing a copy of the Enforcement Case Information Report to the accused, and reversal of the presumption of innocence, need reconsideration.

+In a significant ruling, the Supreme Court of India clarified that Enforcement Directorate (ED) officials are not equivalent to police officers and hence, cannot make arrests under the Prevention of Money Laundering Act (PMLA).
+The apex court's decision came in response to the case presented by V. Senthil Balaji and liquor syndicate racket in Chhattisgarh.
+Emphasizing the importance of adhering to the rule of law, the Supreme Court stated that the ED cannot operate as "a law unto itself."
+This landmark judgment underscores the boundaries of power and authority vested in the ED, ensuring checks and balances in its operations.

 Similar laws in other countries

 Money Laundering Control Act of 1986

-This is an Act of the United States Congress that made money laundering a Federal crime.
+This is an Act of the United States Congress that made money laundering a federal crime.
 It criminalized money laundering for the first time in the United States.